 On a simple note.
 A brake caliper is what supports the caliper bracket or in other words, it gives the car the ability to stop.

-How To Maintain Your Car Brakes
+How to Maintain Your Car Brakes

 Below are some ways you can maintain your car brakes.
 These can be really helpful tips which every car owner should know.

 Checking Your Brake Pads And Brake Rotors